 Instructions

-- Peel and roughly chop onion and garlic.
-Roughly chop bell pepper and jalapeno (if using), taking time to remove the seeds.
+- Prep the alliums & peppers.
+Peel the onion & garlic.
+Roughly chop the onion and peppers, taking time to remove the seeds.

-- In a food processor combine all ingredients and pulse until a consistent mix is formed.
-Store in the fridge for up to 2 weeks.
+- Blend.
+In a food processor combine all ingredients and pulse until a consistent mix is formed.
 Use as a base for any savory dish you like!

 I meant culantro!